-For thousands of years, Reishi mushroom (Ganoderma lucidum) has been a cornerstone tonic herb in Asian herbalism.
-In ancient times, it was so highly regarded and treasured that it was reserved only for Emperors, royalty and the rich upper classes.
+For thousands of years, Reishi mushroom (Ganoderma lucidum) has been a cornerstone tonic herb and top adaptogen in Asian herbalism.
+In ancient times, Reishi mushroom was so highly regarded and treasured that it was reserved only for Emperors, royalty and the rich upper classes.

-Known as the “supreme protector,” Reishi offers a cornucopia of extraordinary health-promoting benefits that protect us on every level–physically, emotionally, and spiritually.
+Traditionally known as the “supreme protector,” Reishi benefits a cornucopia of extraordinary health-promoting effects that protect us on every level–physically, emotionally, and spiritually.

-But perhaps it’s most significant health benefit is its calming and stress-reducing ability.
-Reishi has been called the ultimate anti-stress herb, and for good reasons.
+The most prominent Reishi benefits are its calming and stress-reducing qualities.
+Reishi mushroom has been called the ultimate anti-stress herb, for good reasons.